Skip to content

 Enterprise teams running 50+ agents: this is literally a line item.
 At 50 agents running at Calacanis-scale, you're looking at $5M/year unrouted vs. $1–2M/year with routing.
 That's a budget conversation that finance will have with or without you — better to have the routing answer ready before they ask.

 If you're running zero agents today, the cost discussion is premature.
 Get one deployed first.
 But build on infrastructure that has routing from day one, because retrofitting it later is harder than starting with it.
+To estimate your own numbers — by usage volume and model tier — the AI agent cost calculator lets you model both unrouted and routed scenarios side by side.

 Deploy your first agent with smart routing built in